wcasper/math430spring2023/_topics/023-cryptography.md

 *dwwdfn qrz*.

-The Caesar cypheer is one of the simplest examples of a cypher, and as such is one of the most insecure.
+The Caesar cypheer is one of the simplest examples of a cipher, and as such is one of the most insecure.
-You could hand this cypher to a group of students and by the end of the day, plausibly see them crack it completely.
+You could hand this cipher to a group of students and by the end of the day, plausibly see them crack it completely.

-## Polyalphabetic cyphers
+## Polyalphabetic ciphers

 One of the main problems with the previous method is that the same letter ends up with the same symbol.
 This makes determining which symbols are which letters far easier.
-Thus it is desireble to obtain a more sophisticated method which creates a **polyalphabetic cypher**, one where the the same letter may be represented by multiple different symbols.
+Thus it is desireble to obtain a more sophisticated method which creates a **polyalphabetic cipher**, one where the the same letter may be represented by multiple different symbols.

-### Vigenere's cypher
+### Vigenere's cipher

-One of the most famous original versions of this is called  **Vigenere's cypher**, whose encryption is based on a code word that both parties decide on together.
+One of the most famous original versions of this is called  **Vigenere's cipher**, whose encryption is based on a code word that both parties decide on together.
 This word could be something like *ghost*.

-Then to encrypt the emessage *attack now*, we convert to numbers like for the Caesar cypher but then repeat the phrase ghost, also converted to numbers underneath, repeated as many times as necessary.
+Then to encrypt the emessage *attack now*, we convert to numbers like for the Caesar cipher but then repeat the phrase ghost, also converted to numbers underneath, repeated as many times as necessary.

 $$\begin{align}